Who We Are

 I’m the dignified one in this whole operation.
 I’ve often been called “an old soul,” and I can often be seen staring wisely into the distance, thinking deep thoughts.
 That’s what I lead the humans to believe, anyway.
 Usually when I look like that though, I’m just concentrating really hard on making one of them get up and get me food.

-I’m five years old, and I’m happiest on an adventure – I can walk miles in the woods, but my favorite place is the beach.
+I’m nine years old, and I’m happiest on an adventure – I can walk miles in the woods, but my favorite place is the beach.
 It puts a smile on my face that lasts for hours.

 My parents take me everywhere, because I’m so impressively behaved (I’m humble, too), and my only bad habit is barking at golden retrievers.
 No other dogs, just golden retrievers.
 My humans think it’s because I miss my big brother Romeo, and they’re right.

 I’m a public figure, and I’ll work for treats: bully sticks or turkey jerky are my only forms of accepted payment.
+If you don’t have a treat on you, it’s highly unlikely I’ll work.
+I’m a pay for play kind of girl.

-K. Lena Izzo
+Karen Lena Izzo

 I’ve been owned by a Brittany spaniel, an Irish setter, a beagle, an English setter, two dachshunds, three Havanese, and no less than five golden retrievers.
 That’s fourteen dogs and counting, not including several black labs and a gorgeous standard poodle who made their (figurative) marks on my life.